HOW TO BUILD AN EXHIBITION STAND

 Your contractor will work with you to make your 3D design exactly what you want – make sure to include some of these design ideas to help you attract more visitors!

-The graphic design step will always take the longest.
+The graphic design step in the exhibition build process will always take the longest.
 You might choose to take care of this in-house (in which case you’ll need this guide to large format graphics) but in most cases, you’ll work with a graphic designer.

-You’re done.
+Now you know how to build an exhibition stand.
 Once you’re happy with the 3D design, the design features and the artwork you just need to sign it off.
 You’ve got nothing left to worry about in terms of your exhibition stand so you’re free to get on with the other planning stages.
+Make sure your contractor shows you how to set up an exhibition stand so you can see it fully built.

 And just like that, you’ve completed stage two of exhibition planning.
 Next week we will give you a bitesize guide to event preparation – this is where the planning process tends to get a bit messy so it’s a good idea to download your free exhibition planning tool now so that you can wrap your head around all of the steps.